uintdev/Discord-Invite-Gateway/README.md

 - PHP 7
 - PHP cURL module
-- Google account, with reCAPTCHA v2 (invisible) set up for the site this would be hosted on
+- Google account, with Google reCAPTCHA v2 (invisible) set up for the site this would be hosted on
 - Discord account, with an application created (a bot)

 ## Configuring

 There are a couple files that you will need to make changes to.
 Look out for the names of the constants and variables mentioned in the tables below and modify their values to what they should be.
 - Create a Discord application (https://discordapp.com/developers/applications/)
-- Prepare your Google reCAPTCHA v2 (GRC) site and secret key (https://www.google.com/recaptcha)
+- Prepare your Google reCAPTCHA v2 (invisible) site and secret key (https://www.google.com/recaptcha)
 - Prepare your application (bot) client ID and token

 ### clientconfig.php